Cogent Raises $42M Series A - Read more here

 Key takeaway: detection is commoditizing; execution is the bottleneck

-Even in pure AppSec, “here’s a patch” is rarely the finish line.
-And outside AppSec—infrastructure CVEs, cloud misconfigurations, identity exposures, third-party risk—the work often can’t be solved by a single Pull Request (PR) at all.
+Even in pure AppSec, "here's a patch" is rarely the finish line — there's still CI, cross-repo tracking, deployment verification, and audit evidence to deal with.
+And outside AppSec, the work often can't be solved by a Pull Request at all.

 That’s why Cogent exists: to be the AI execution layer that captures context and takes action across the entire security lifecycle, moving from discovery to verified closure.